Christopher Young

-Young was honored with the prestigious Richard Kirk award at the 2008 BMI Film and TV Awards.
+Young was honored with the prestigious [Richard H. Kirk] award at the 2008 BMI Film and TV Awards.
 The award is given annually to a composer who has made significant contributions to film and television music.

-Life and career
+Early life and education

 Young was born in Red Bank, New Jersey.
 He graduated from Hampshire College in Massachusetts with a Bachelor of Arts in music, and then completed his post-graduate work at the University of North Texas.

+Career

 In 1980, he moved to Los Angeles.
 Originally a jazz drummer, when he heard some of Bernard Herrmann's works he decided to become a film composer.
 He studied at the UCLA Film School under David Raksin.
 He teaches at the Thornton School of Music of the University of Southern California.